voicehacks2019/Volume/capsule-sample-fact-master/README.md

 ## How to try
-Ask about facts.
+Ask for quotes.
 Try these:

 ```
-Tell me a fact (Bixby says a random fact)
+Tell me a quote (Bixby says a random quote (and fact about the famous person who said it))

-Tell me a fact about dogs (Bixby says a fact about dogs)
+Tell me a quote by Steve Jobs (Bixby says a quote by Steve Jobs (and fact about him))
 ```
-Or ask about jokes.
+Or ask about inspirational qoutes.
 Try these:
 ```
-Tell me a joke (Bixby says a random joke (fact)
+Tell me an inspirational qoute (Bixby says a random a qoute (and fact about the famous person who said it)

-Tell me a cat joke (Bixby says a random joke (fact) about cats)
+Tell me a inspirational qoute by Helen Keller (Bixby says a random qoute by Helen Keller (and fact about her))
 ```
 Or ask about dad jokes (uses an API call).
 Try this:
 ```